TRON-Bioinformatics/vafator/README.md

 Reads flagged as duplicates are not counted.

-### Power (or probability of an undetected somatic mutation)
+### Power to detect a somatic mutation and probability of an undetected somatic mutation

+We estimate the power to detect a somatic mutation as described in Carter, 2012.

-We estimate the probability that there is an undetected somatic mutation at a specific genomic location, given the
+Also, we estimate the probability that there is an undetected somatic mutation at a specific genomic location, given the
 - n: observed number of reads at the position (coverage)
 - k: observed number of reads supporting the mutation (variant reads)
 - f: expected variant allele frequency (VAF)